Forbidden City (Palace Museum)

 How to Leave the Forbidden City

-From the East Prosperity Gate, you can walk 800 meters (875 yards) east to the Wangfujing Street.
-If you plan to leave directly, take Sightseeing Bus Line 2 from Gugong East Gate Station or bus line 2 or 82 from Donghuamen Station.
+From the East Prosperity Gate, take Sightseeing Bus Line 2 from Gugong East Gate Station or bus line 2 or 82 from Donghuamen Station.
+Before leaving, Before leaving, take a leisurely 800-meter (875-yard) walk to the east Wangfujing Street for shopping and dining pleasures.

 How to Buy Forbidden City Tickets

-2. All visitors need to buy e-tickets online beforehand, through the official website of the museum (no English service) or travel agencies offering English service.
+2. All visitors need to buy e-tickets online beforehand, through the official website of the museum (English Version), its WeChat mini program (no English version) or travel agencies offering English service.

 4. Passports of foreigners or ID cards of visitors from Mainland China, Hong Kong, Macau and Taiwan are needed when buying tickets.
 Each individual is limited to one ticket for one day.